• Skip to main content

 If you rent a car in Tenerife and decide to drive to the city, you can park at the auditorium or at the Palmetum Botanical Garden and walk from there.

 Spend a day in Santa Cruz de Tenerife walking the streets of the historic centre from square to square, strolling along gardens, and checking out different artistic manifestations.
-Have you been to this city?
-What is your favourite place?
+You’ll find enough things to do to keep you busy and entertained.

 YOU MAY ALSO WANT TO READ